 You can also optionally cut out a name in felt and glue it to the top or sides of your pie.

 How to Put the Pumpkin Pie Slice Box Together

 First, download our files from the free resource library.
 If you’re cutting this out by hand, you want the PDF version.
 If you’ll be cutting it out on the Cricut, get the SVG version.
 After you upload it to Cricut Design Space, just click Make It and you’re set.
 There are NO score lines in this file—I am using dashed cut lines to help you fold it instead of score lines.

 Glue the side of the box to the bottom of the box.

 Fold up the box and glue all sides together.

 Voila!
 You have a pie slice box!
-I recommend you like your box with wax paper to help prevent leakthroughs.
+I recommend you line your box with wax paper to help prevent any leaking.

 Get Our Free Pumpkin Pie Plushie and Box Templates